PrestonRooker/SoccerShootout/README.md

 ## Key features

-- Texture mapping
-- Level
-- 3D ball physics
-  - Dynamics
-  - Friction
+#### Ball dynamics and friction
+The soccer ball's motion is modeled using kinematic equations and experiences negative y-acceleration.
+When the ball is kicked, it is given an initial velocity and angle based on shot power and aim.
+While it is rolling on the ground, the ball experiences deceleration against the direction of motion.
+We also simulate rolling of the ball based on its x- and z-velocity.

-  - Collision detection and resolution
+#### Collision detection and resolution
-- Shadowing
+The ball collides with the ground, obstacles and defenders.
+We model each object with a collider; for each face on the collider, we check if it contacts the ball, and if so a collision is generated.
+To resolve collisions, we reflect the velocity of the ball against the vector of collision, reducing its momentum due to inelasticity.
+To ensure accurate collisions, the ball's motion is updated several times per frame.

+#### Leveling system
-Leveling System: The leveling system is comprised of the number and types of obstacles that a player will face.
+The leveling system is comprised of the number and types of obstacles that a player will face.
 Each time a goal is scored a new obstacle is added to the overall collection of obstacles in their path.
 This allows for the game to have scaling difficulty as they player proceeds through the levels.
 If a player misses 4 times in a level, they are forced back to the first level and must climb again.

+#### Shadowing
-Shadowing: To acheive shadowing, we do two passes when drawing every object.
+To achieve shadowing, we do two passes when drawing every object.
 The first pass draws the object itself and the second pass draws a secondary shadow object next to the first.
-In order to determine the size and shape, a shader is implemented which takes in the poition of an object relative to the position of an individual light source and calculates the size and shape of the shadow which morphs as the light moves.
+In order to determine the size and shape, a shader is implemented which takes in the position of an object relative to the position of an individual light source and calculates the size and shape of the shadow which morphs as the light moves.

+#### Audio and visual feedback
+We used collision-triggered audio along with an epic soundtrack to immerse players in the game.
+Players can also see the current state of the game, like points or lives, through a HUD and receive visual feedback when they score.

 ## Attributions